RayBB/openlibrary-docs/Developer-Resources/Frontend-Guide.md

 ```
 The top of the file declares the number of different plural forms for the language since this varies widely among languages.
 There is more information on plural forms support here: https://www.gnu.org/software/gettext/manual/html_node/Plural-forms.html

-\*\* @cdrini TODO untested if this will actually work
-This sentence however _can_ be represented without i18n-ing the HTML by using python template strings:
+\*\* This sentence however _can_ be represented without i18n-ing the HTML by using python template strings:

 ```html
 $def cc0_link():